 Yet this seems to bother some people, and I know makeup lovers around the globe will be experiencing the same problem.

 C’mon guys, we live in a world where ham on pizza lovers and haters live harmoniously, and where vote in or outers (Brexit) are now all friends again on social media.
 Why does it bother people if eyelids have five different colours on them?

-It seems to be the guys that have the most to say.
+And it is the dudes (usually) that have the most to say.
 Sorry, I don’t mean to generalise, if you’re one of those men you see all over Instagram, who are the makeup equivalents of Picasso then you can count yourselves out.
 I’m referring to the ones that couldn’t tell the difference between a Mac lipstick and a bullet.

-We’ve invested a lot of dollar, time and youtube tutorial watching in to our makeup crammed faces.
-Just as you may spend hours on the X-box or lifting heavy objects in the gym, there’s a lot of skill goes in to this.
+We’ve invested a lot of dollar, time and youtube tutorial watching into our makeup crammed faces.
+Just as you may spend hours on the X-box or lifting heavy objects in the gym hm?

 “But it looks so fake…”

 Yes, yes it does.
 Believe it or not, we weren’t born with sparkly eyelids.